learn-co-students/SENG-LIVE-092021/phase-4/02-client-server-comm-1/marketplace/README.md

 1. Add byebug to create action
 2. In postman create and send a post request
-3. In byebug: first inspect params, then run `Item.new(params)`
+3. In byebug: first inspect `params`, then run `Item.new(params)`
-4. Getting 'forbiddenattributes' error due to Rails security
+4. Getting `*** ActiveModel::ForbiddenAttributesError Exception: ActiveModel::ForbiddenAttributesError` error due to Rails security provided on mass assignment
-5. Need to add strong params
+5. To resolve this, add strong params

 #### Handling request on back end in controller:

+<div id='pt4'></div>

-1. Need to permit attributes via strong params if we want to use mass assignment
+1. Need to permit attributes via strong params if we want to use mass assignment:

+Inside ItemsController, add:

 ```rb